Blogs

 Today is Canada’s birthday!

-Shortly after moving here, I started this blog to capture my experiences of living abroad and to keep in touch with family and friends back home.
+When I first moved here, I started this blog to document my experiences living abroad and to stay connected with family and friends back home.
+It’s been an incredibly rewarding journey, but not without its challenges.

 Sundays are the best.

-And the bread and buns here are soooooo goooood.
+German bread and buns are unparalleled.
 Maybe one day I’ll be able to pronounce Brötchen (buns).

-Another question I’m asked is what I miss most about Canada.
-Top 3 are:
+I’m often asked what I miss most about Canada.
+My top three are:

 1. My family and friends.